-- Download the Solr for Windows installation archiveand save it locally, for example, C:\solr.
+- Download the and save it locally, for example, C:\solr.

 You use this file to access the solr.cmd.zookeeper command line interface.
 If you have already installed the required version of Solr you can skip this step.

-To use SolrCloud, you do not need to install Solr as a local service. - · Install SolrCloud 8.8.2. - Locate the Sitecore 10.2.0 rev. 006766 (WDP XP1 packages).zip package and in the XP1 Configuration files 10.2.0 rev. 006766 .zip file extract the following configuration files: - SolrCloud-SitecoreConfigSets.json - SolrCloud-Sitecore-Collections.json - SolrCloud-XConnect-Collections.json
+To use SolrCloud, you do not need to install Solr as a local service.

+- SolrCloud-SitecoreConfigSets.json

+- SolrCloud-Sitecore-Collections.json

+- SolrCloud-XConnect-Collections.json